Cycle Cambodia touring Angkor to the beaches

 This morning we’ll set off on our bikes to the Woman’s Temple, Banteay Srei.
 This 10th-century place of worship is known for the intricate carvings found in its ruins, and the ride out of town to this remote structure will provide an interesting day of cycling.
 Once we’ve explored the temple’s grounds, we'll take a look at Kabal Spean and it's ancient carvings etched out of the riverbed.
 The waterway is referred to as the 'River of a thousand Lingas' and the water is said to be made holy as it passes over these sacred artworks.

-Following our river trek well rooll into the ACCB Wildlife Conservation Centre nearby and tour the facility.
+Following our river trek we'll ride to the nearby ACCB Wildlife Conservation Centre and tour the facility.
 Here we'll see enormous birds, cheeky langur monkeys, gibbons and more, and you can often hear hornbills overhead.
 After a full day of exploring we'll spare your legs from the long return journey with a transfer back into town.

 Flight to Phnom Penh, City & Food Tours